MinhTruongCH/strava/README.md

 1. Go to **SQL → Queries** in Databricks.
 2. Write queries against `workspace.strava.silver_activities` (e.g., average speed trends, weekly distance).
 3. Save queries and add them to a **Dashboard**.
-4. Configure auto-refresh (e.g., every 15 minutes) to display updated data from the scheduled job.
+4. Configure auto-refresh (e.g., every day) to display updated data from the scheduled job.

 **Option 2 — External BI Tools**
 You can connect Databricks to external BI tools: